doronsever/generator-gulp-angular-subtask/README.md

 ### Factories, Services and Provides

 These sub tasks works exactly like the controllers and directives sub tasks.
-Please look at their examples to understand how to use the options.
+Please take a look at their examples to understand how to use their options.

 * Creating a Factory